Child Protective Services Caseworker

 After determining whether abuse or neglect occurred, caseworkers plan and coordinate services to help a family’s situation.
 While caseworkers sometimes must remove children from their homes, they prefer not to do this.
 Instead, they pursue all other options to keep families together and on the path toward an end to child protective services involvement in their lives.

 One thing caseworkers quickly learn is to monitor their surroundings.
-While child abuse and neglect happens in families of all income tax brackets, caseworkers often travel through rough neighborhoods and go into homes that may have unsafely stored firearms, drug activity, gang activity and aggressive animals.
+While child abuse and neglect happen in families of all income tax brackets, caseworkers often travel through rough neighborhoods and go into homes that may have unsafely stored firearms, drug activity, gang activity, and aggressive animals.
 Caseworkers’ best weapon against personal harm is intuition.
 They know when the hairs on the back of their necks stand up, it is time to make a calm and quick exit.

 Caseworkers are asked to testify in court proceedings.
 When child protective services cases result in criminal court or family court cases, caseworkers are called to testify about their involvement with the families.
 They are posed with questions about the facts of the cases and are asked to give their expert opinions about how a judge should decide in a particular case.